trumad/screenshotter_for_internet_archive/README.md

 # Installation

-* make a directory in a unix-based OS
-* copy screenshotter.js into your directory
-* inside there type npm init -y
+* Clone this repo
+* Install node (This script works with node 22, and npm 10)
-* then type npm install puppeteer yargs --save
+* Run `npm install` to install puppeteer 21 and yargs 17

 # Usage